Revance Therapeutics, Inc. (RVNC) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-15, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC).
+LOS ANGELES, Jan.
+17, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REVANCE THERAPEUTICS, INC. (RVNC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REVANCE THERAPEUTICS, INC. (RVNC), CLICK HERE BEFORE MARCH 4, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?